mikkel257/howToGitAndHub/README.md

 **To link your local repository with Github you will have to do the following**

 1. Go to Github.com
-  1. Create an user and login
-  2. Click on the + in the upper right corner and select 'New repository'.
+  1. Click on the + in the upper right corner and select 'New repository'.
-  3. Choose a name for your repository. fx test.
+  2. Choose a name for your repository. fx test.
-  4. Choose a description for your repository - Optional.
+  3. Choose a description for your repository - Optional.
-  5. Select a privacy setting (public or privat).
+  4. Select a privacy setting (public or privat).
-  6. Click 'Create repository'.
+  5. Click 'Create repository'.
 2. Copy the link which end with .git.
 3. Open Eclipse and go to the window Git repositories.
 4. Open your local git repository.